bubu93200/MIT/MuseScoreRessources/readme.md

-# MuseScore for development of a plugin
+# MuseScore to develop a plugin
 I checked all the procedure.
 This documentation is based on the web page : https://musescore.org/fr/handbook/developers-handbook/compilation/compile-instructions-windows-visual-studio